skeletonlabs/skeleton/.changeset/red-oranges-sneeze.md

 "@skeletonlabs/skeleton": minor
 ---

-feat: added a transition `duration` property to the Drawer componenta and `DrawerSettings`
+feat: Added a transition `duration` property to the Drawer component as well as `DrawerSettings`